 The main entrance to the Church of the Nativity is known as the “Door of Humility“.
-Built during the Ottoman period, it is about 120 cm high that the conquerors could not enter the church in horses.
+Built during the Ottoman period, it is about 120 cm high that the conquerors could not enter the church by horses.
 Another reason is that every visitor should bow symbolically before stepping inside the church.

 Today’s church has a shape from the 6th century.
-Even today, we can see the part of original floor mosaics from Constantine’s church through an opening in the flagstones, founded in 1934 by the British.
+Even today, we can see the part of the original floor mosaics from Constantine’s church through an opening in the flagstones, founded in 1934 by the British.
 During Constantine’s rule, the whole floor had been completely covered with tiny crafted mosaics.

 Inside the church, there is a double colonnade of red limestone pillars from the Byzantine period.
-High walls around the nave and pillars are decorated with mosaics dating from the 12th century, from the time of the crusaders.
+High walls around the nave and pillars are decorated with mosaics dating from the 12th century, from the time of the Crusaders.
 Unfortunately, we couldn’t see them because of the roof reconstruction works, scaffolding and tarps.